TL;DR

 - Force category specificity: “Rewrite the category in 7 words including the buyer’s stage.
 ‘SaaS’ fails; ‘design ops platform for in-house brand teams’ passes.”

 - Name the actual alternative: “The alternative is the behavior they default to today, not the obvious competitor.
-Could be a spreadsheet, an intern, a Slack channel.
+It could be a spreadsheet, an intern, or a Slack channel.
 What do they use when you don’t exist?”

 - Pressure-test uniqueness: “Read the second sentence aloud as if you were [Competitor X].
 If they could say it without lying, rewrite until they can’t.”